 For more information on the project, please view the presentation discussed at a community meeting on July 26, 2016.

-Construction of the traffic signal work is scheduled to start in early summer and the community center remodel is scheduled to start late August 2017.
+Construction of the traffic signal work and the community center remodel is scheduled to start late August 2017.

-A new City park named Heritage Park was open on December 10, 2016 with a dedication ceremony.
-The 1.2 acre park, located at 771 N. Rengstorff Avenue, is now home to the Immigrant House, an 80-year old windmill, a demonstration garden, and future beehives.
+Come visit the new Heritage Park which was opened to the public on December 10, 2016.
+The 1.2 acre park, located at 771 N. Rengstorff Avenue, is now home to the Immigrant House, an 80-year old windmill, a demonstration garden, and beehives.